naman2398/ggir_qc_tool/design_document.md

-# Design Document: Secure Participant File Finder & Editor
+# Design Document: Secure Participant File Finder & Editor (GGIR QC Tool)

+**Last Updated:** November 19, 2025

 ## 1. Overview

-This document outlines the design for the Secure Participant File Finder & Editor.
-The application's purpose is to provide authorized users at Stony Brook University with a simple, secure interface to find and interact with participant files stored in a structured Google Drive folder.
-Users will select an accelerometer type from a predefined list and then enter a participant ID.
-Based on this combination, the application will navigate a hierarchical folder structure (`accelerometer_name/participant_ID/output_participant_ID/results/`) to open three hardcoded files: one editable CSV file and two read-only PDF documents.
-When a user saves the edited CSV, the application automatically creates a new, versioned copy, ensuring a clear audit trail and protecting the integrity of the original data.
+This document outlines the design and implementation of the Secure Participant File Finder & Editor, a Streamlit application that provides authorized users with a simple, secure interface to find and interact with participant files stored in a structured Google Drive folder.
+Users select an accelerometer type from a predefined list and enter a participant ID.
+The application navigates a hierarchical folder structure (`accelerometer_name/participant_ID/output_participant_ID/results/`) to access three specific files: one editable CSV file and two read-only PDF documents.
+When users save edits to the CSV, the application automatically creates a new versioned copy, ensuring a clear audit trail and protecting the integrity of original data.

 ## 2. Goals and Objectives